zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-mocking.md

 ```

-The proxy can be disposed at the end of your tests.
+Remember to dispose of the proxy at the end of the test, as in the following example.
 ```ts

         return testFx.portal.quit().then(() => ArmProxy.dispose(armProxy));